Scandi Sleep logo Navy blue crescent moon and stars icon

 The funny thing is, in Scandinavian countries, it is completely normal.
 They’ve been sleeping this way for decades, while the rest of us have been tossing, turning, and fighting over the doona like it’s a contact sport.

-Who Benefits from the Scandinavian Sleeping Method
+Who Benefits from the Scandinavian Sleep Method

 - Couples with different temperature preferences